dzirbel/kotify/README.md

 Once installed and authorized, Kotify can replace using Spotify's desktop client for browsing and organizing your Spotify library.
 However, Kotify cannot directly play music from Spotify.
-You'll need to keep Spotify's client (or another device, like a phone) running in the background through which Kotify can play music.
+You'll need to keep Spotify's client (or another device, like a phone) running in the background, through which Kotify can play music.

 ### Why "Kotify"?

-The name Kotify is a play on Spotify and [Kotlin](https://kotlinlang.org/), the language this project is written in.
+The name Kotify is a play on Spotify and [Kotlin](https://kotlinlang.org/), the programming language this project is written in.
 It also likens to "codify", meaning to systematize.